Kong/docs.konghq.com/app/_src/gateway/upgrade-31x.md

 All existing sessions are invalidated when upgrading to this version.

-For sessions to work as expected in this version, all nodes must run Kong Gateway 3.2.x or later with the new configuration parameters.
+For sessions to work as expected in this version, all nodes must run {{site.base_gateway}} 3.2.x or later with the new configuration parameters.
 For that reason, we recommend that during upgrades, proxy nodes with mixed versions run for as little time as possible.
 During that time, the invalid sessions could cause failures and partial downtime.